How Do Semantically Equivalent Code Transformations Impact Membership Inference on LLMs for Code?

 Threats to \textbf{external validity} refer to the generalizability of our considered transformation rules.
 To mitigate this risk, we use a set of comprehensive rules, spanning various levels of transformations, including naming, statements, and expressions, and covering fundamental statement types, including if-else, while-loops, for-loops, variable declarations, assignments, and conditional expressions.
 Another threat may stem from model architecture, as the findings may not generalize beyond the architectures studied.
 Our study focuses on causal language models.
 Our generalizability could also possibly be affected by our target programming language (PL), \ie Java.
 We acknowledge that our findings may not be directly transferable to other PLs.
 However, we consider this threat to be minimal as our approach is language-independent.
-We leave the evaluation of additional PLs for future work.

-\revision{Our evaluation is conducted on relatively small datasets compared to the massive corpora used in pre-training \llmsforcode.
+We leave the evaluation of additional PLs for future work. \revision{Our evaluation is conducted on relatively small datasets compared to the massive corpora used in pre-training \llmsforcode.
 The datasets we used, while representative of common fine-tuning scenarios, may not capture the full complexity of memorization behaviors that emerge at larger scales.
-This limitation raises questions about the generalizability of our findings to production-scale fine-tuning scenarios with millions or billions of training examples.}
+To further demonstrate the generalizability of our findings, we plan to expand our experiments to more production-scale fine-tuning scenarios with even greater sizes of training examples. }